Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 Reference
 - [Export source data](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-get-started-exact-data-match-export-data?view=o365-worldwide)

 Microsoft requires you to export your table of sensitive data to a text file.
 Later on, you'll use the [`EdmUploadAgent.exe`](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-get-started-exact-data-match-hash-upload?view=o365-worldwide#links-to-edm-upload-agent-by-subscription-type) tool to securely upload a hash of this data to Microsoft.
+This hashed data will serve as the basis for Exact Data Match rules.

 **Step 1**: Create your sensitive data table by exporting the data to a text file in one of the following supported formats:
 - CSV (comma-separated values)